JMcHale/JMcHale/README.md

 - 👋 Hi, I’m @JMcHale
 - 👀 I’m looking to learn a wide range of software to begin applying programming and computer systems to my Projects
-- 🌱 I’m currently completing the CS50x, freecodecamp, and theodinproject
+- 🌱 I’m currently completing CS50x, freecodecamp, and theodinproject

 Language toolbox:
-- HTML - Intermediate
+- HTML
-- CSS - Intermediate
+- CSS
+  - Bootstrap
-- C - Beginner
+- C
+- Python
+- SQL
+- Javascript
+- Flask
+- Jinja

 <!---
 JMcHale/JMcHale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.